-“Feet” by Robyn Youl
+“Feet” (Quatrain Poems) by Robyn Youl

 Leave a comment

 Quatrain Poetry celebrates the number four.
-It is easy and fun to write:
+It is easy and fun to write.
+A Quatrain poem is a four-line poem that rhymes.

 There are four ways to organise a Quatrain rhyming scheme.